-You can find a list of all HomeKit-compatible devices here.
+Find a list of all HomeKit-compatible devices.
 Apple maintains this list and keeps it updated.

 Despite being able to play an important role within the HomeKit framework as a home hub, it's not yet possible to directly trigger a HomePod to carry out a specific action as part of a scene.
 There's a currently a workaround using a Siri Shortcut with the Shortcuts app, allowing you to have HomePod start playing a specific playlist when a scene is triggered.
 It's possible that Apple may add more functionality related to HomeKit scenes for the HomePod in the future.